cqtan/imi-unicorns/readme.md

 * `python classify-all.py`

 Output files **output1** and **output2** will be created but only the latter is of concern.
 Meaningful content should then be in **output2/content**.
 Double check other directories for outliers though!

+If any of the scripts are interrupted, simply rerun the interrupted script.
+It should pick up where it left off or when in doubt, check the last section about **Output and Logging**.

 ---
 ## Preparing data: